CharacterOverflow/factorio-analytics/readme.md

 The following information is useful if you're attempting to...
 - Add mods to the benchmarking process
 - Change world settings (such as the 500x500 limit)
+- Add resource patches at certain spots to line up for a specific blueprint you have in mind
 - Want to update your scenario to a specific version of Factorio
   - If the scenario version is different than the executable, then there is an added delay due to a 'migration' process
   - Compiling your own scenario using your install would solve this

+### Adding mods

+You might have noticed that there is a folder here that contains mods (factory/mods).
+By default, it contains the recipe-lister mod which will likely be used in future features.
+If you copy your entire 'mods' directory for Factorio into this folder, those mods and their settings will be loaded for the benchmark!

+It's that easy - just copy your entire 'mods' folder to the factory folder here, then run your benchmark!

+**NOTE** - it is HIGHLY RECOMMENDED that you compile a custom benchmark scenario when doing this as well.
+Otherwise, trials take MUCH longer to run due to the 'migration' process, which may not even be successful depending on the type/complexity of the mods in question.

+**NOTE 2** - Any mods that manipulate / use surfaces for their features (such as warehouses) will not function as intended - I am honestly not even sure if the blueprint will even place it correctly.

 ### Compiling your own benchmark scenario

 To compile your own scenario file...
 1. Copy factory/scenario-source folder to your factorio/scenarios location (so that factorio sees it as a scenario)
+2. Make any desired changes to the scenario in 'Map Editor'
-2. Run ```factorio -m scenario-source```
+3. Run ```factorio -m scenario-source```
-3. In your 'saves' location, there should now be a file called 'scenario-source.zip'.
+4. In your 'saves' location, there should now be a file called 'scenario-source.zip'.
 Copy everything inside of this zip to factorio-analytics/factory/scenario, overwriting all files.

-From this, your custom scenario should now be used in any benchmarks.
+From this, your custom scenario should now be used in any benchmarks, with whatever changes you made!

 If you managed to get mods working and through the 'conversion' process above, then it SHOULD be able to function without issues.
-Note that making a custom scenario is only 1 part of getting mods working.

-**NOTE** - in some mods, the scenario has issues loading or converting due to requiring a 'player' character in-game, which we do not have.
-I have found that simply copying the level.dat files from the 'vanilla' scenario to the 'modded' scenario can get it to at least run, but it likely misses important startup steps required for mods to function.
-I have tested this with basic Krastorio blueprints and bases without any real issues, but can't guarantee anything will work for real

-### Adding mods

-You might have noticed that there is a folder here factory/mods.
-If you copy your entire 'mods' directory for Factorio into this folder, those mods and their settings will be loaded for the benchmark.

-**NOTE** - it is HIGHLY RECOMMENDED that you compile a custom benchmark scenario when doing this as well.
-Otherwise, trials take MUCH longer to run due to the 'migration' process, which may not even be successful depending on the type/complexity of the mods in question.

-**NOTE 2** - Any mods that manipulate / use surfaces for their features (such as warehouses) will not function as intended - I am honestly not even sure if the blueprint will even place it correctly.
+A custom scenario is NOT required for mods, but it will ensure everything works correctly and overall be faster due to not needing a migration.

+**NOTE** - not all mods are going to work with this.
+In particular, if the mod manipulates the 'surface' with a blueprint (Warehousing mods, for example) or requires a player character in-game, it will likely not function correctly.

 ## CLI Usage